For freight brokers prospecting shippers

 Yes.
 Upload it once and Scout reverse-matches it to shippers actively running those origin → destination pairs.
 You can save the result as a recurring view.

-How do I get access?
+How do I get access and how much does it cost?

 Get started